 If you and your spouse cannot come to an agreement, your case will conclude following a trial, which means that a judge or commissioner will decide any issue that you cannot agree to.
 In preparing for trial, your attorney will draft a brief with legal arguments to persuade the court to rule in your favor.
 During the trial, evidence must be submitted in the proper format so that the court accepts the evidence.
 If information is submitted to the court, but not in compliance with the rules of evidence, the court cannot accept the evidence and therefore cannot consider that evidence when rendering a decision.
 During trial, testimony will also be considered by the court.
 Unlike other civil or criminal matters, there are no jury trials in family court.
 There is only one Trier of Fact, which is the judge or commissioner.
 Trial preparation is important because the court may base its decision on the credibility of the witnesses.

-For a free, confidential initial consultation please contact us today.
-We have free parking and can accommodate most new meetings either immediately or within twenty-four to forty-eight hours.
+For a confidential initial consultation, please contact us today.
+We have accessible parking and can accommodate most new meetings either immediately or within twenty-four to forty-eight hours.